Alberto Santos-Dumont: No. 4

-On 24 March 1900, the Jewish millionaire oil magnate Henri Deutsch de la Meurthe sent the President of the Aéro-Club de France, which had been founded two years earlier, a letter in which he promised 100,000 francs to anyone who could invent an efficient flying machine:
+On 24 March 1900, the millionaire oil magnate Henri Deutsch de la Meurthe sent the President of the Aéro-Club de France, which had been founded two years earlier, a letter in which he promised 100,000 francs to anyone who could invent an efficient flying machine:

 The challenge became known as the Deutsch Prize.
 The regulations stipulated that an aircraft must be able to fly to the Eiffel Tower, round the monument, and return to the place of ascent in no more than thirty minutes, without stops, a total of 11 kilometres, under the eyes of a commission from the Aeroclub de France convened at least one day in advance.
 This required a minimum average speed of 22 km/h.

 The award encouraged Alberto Santos-Dumont to try faster flights with No. 4.
 The aircraft was 420 cubic metres in volume, 29 metres long, and 5.6 metres in diameter.
 Underneath was a 9.4-metre bamboo keel, in the middle of which were the saddle and pedals of an ordinary bicycle.
 Astride the saddle, the pilot had under his feet the starting pedals of a 7 hp engine, which powered a front propeller with two 4-metre long silk blades.
 Next to the pilot were ropes with which he could control the carburettor and valve settings, the rudder, ballast, and displacement weights.
 Santos-Dumont made almost daily flights in No. 4 from Saint Cloud during August.
 On 19 September, before members of the International Congress of Aeronauts, he proved the effectiveness of an aerial propeller driven by an oil engine by flying repeatedly against the wind, even with a broken rudder, impressing the scientists present.
 The general impression was that he would win the Deutsch Prize, and upon going to Nice after falling ill, he began designing No. 5.